A high spatial resolution view of the hot gas in the most distant galaxy cluster.

 The Representative Cluster Evolution SZ Survey (ReCESS) is a project that studies the intracluster medium (ICM) in galaxy clusters at high redshifts (z > 1.25) using the Sunyaev-Zel'dovich (SZ) effect at arcsecond scale resolution.
 By examining these high-z clusters, initially selected through ACT observations, I aim to study their dynamical states, morphology, and evolutionary processes, as I explain in this talk.

-Recently, we secured over 80 hours of observing time on the Green Bank Telescope (GBT) and ALMA+ACA time to systematically follow up on all z > 1.25 clusters detected by ACT.
+Recently, we secured over 150 hours of observing time on the Green Bank Telescope (GBT) and ALMA+ACA to systematically follow up on all z > 1.25 clusters detected by ACT.
 These observations will allow us to study clusters during their most active growth periods and address systematics in cluster cosmology measurements at these uncharted epochs.

 Maria